January 2026 Hiring Trends: Top In‑Demand Jobs, Skills and Sectors to Boost Your Career

 2026 Salary Trends: Pay, Benefits & What’s Really Happening

-Many mid‑level and senior staff see little real pay growth
+However, most increases are at entry-level and minimum wage.
+Many mid-level and senior staff see little real pay growth.
+As a result:

 Evaluate the whole package, including: